acetex/flarestore/README.md

 # Welcom to Flarestore the ORM Firestore for node.js
 >** Important this package just `Very begining of development phase` it have alot of limitation to use, becareful if you plan to use on production **

+The Node.Js Firestore ORM inspire by laravel eloquent, extremely easy and simple to use, super lightweight package.

 [Visit Github Project](https://github.com/acetex/flarestore).

 and sorry about my english.